Knifeman in southern France kills 2 in attack on passersby

 The anti-terrorism prosecutor’s office told The Associated Press the attack took place at 11 a.m. in a commercial street in Romans-sur-Isere.

-The alleged attacker was arrested by police nearby.
+The alleged attacker was arrested by police nearby, shortly after the attack.
 Prosecutors did not identify him.
 They said he had no documents but claimed to be Sudanese and to have been born in 1987.

-Prosecutors said that other people were also injured but couldn’t confirm French media reports that there were seven other casualties, of whom one is in critical condition.
+Prosecutors said that other people were also wounded but couldn’t confirm French media reports that there were seven other casualties, of whom three are in critical condition.

 They also did not confirm reports that the man had shouted “Allahu akbar” (God is great) as he carried out the attack.